 Plasticity is also the reason why traumatic experiences follow people into their adulthood.
-These events often shape the way a person thinks, behaves, and connects with people and situations.
-As the mind adapts to the trauma they’ve experienced, they may be on “high alert” for specific conditions.
+These events often shape how a person thinks, behaves, and connects with people and situations.
+As the mind adapts to the trauma they’ve experienced, it may be on “high alert” for specific conditions.
 Incidents that may be mild to a person who hasn’t suffered a traumatic event may seem life-threatening for someone who has.

 Furthermore, the symptoms of trauma can drive someone to abuse drugs or alcohol.
 These substances promise temporary relief but only make things worse.
 A person with PTSD who does not receive mental health treatment is more likely to engage in substance abuse to cope with their symptoms.

-The longer a person abuses drugs or alcohol, the more likely they are to develop an addiction.
-When a mental illness and addiction co-occur, it’s known as a co-occurring disorder.
-We offer substance abuse programs and therapies to target the long-term psychological effects of drug abuse and trauma.
+The longer a person abuses drugs or alcohol, the more likely they will develop an addiction.
+When a mental illness and addiction co-occur, it’s a co-occurring disorder.
+Professional addiction and trauma treatment programs and therapies can target the long-term psychological effects of drug abuse and trauma.

 When treating trauma and addiction, each treatment plan is most often individualized depending on the client’s needs and the severity of the trauma and addiction.
-The best way to treat a client with a dual diagnosis of trauma and addiction is to develop a plan that includes ways to heal both at the same time.
-Frequently, those going to treatment for both trauma and addiction will have a longer length of stay due to the complexities involved in the trauma healing process.
+The best way to treat a client with a dual diagnosis of trauma and addiction is to develop a plan that includes ways to heal both simultaneously.
+Frequently, those going to treatment for both trauma and addiction will have a longer stay due to the complexities involved in the trauma healing process.

 Often, the underlying causes of addiction can be traumatic experiences.
 Therefore it is vital for treating addiction to learn the root causes of the addiction and help to develop the skills to heal from them.
-Psychotherapy and medication are often used to help a person dealing with symptoms of trauma.
+Psychotherapy and medication are often used to help a person deal with trauma symptoms.

 Therapists work with the person to understand the underlying causes of their addiction and develop healthy coping strategies to deal with difficult emotions and potential triggers in the future.
 Giving clients the best chance at recovery is to continue treatment consistently in a sober environment where they feel safe and comfortable.

-Trauma is not a joke, and more people struggle with symptoms of trauma than we realize.
+Trauma is not a joke; more people struggle with trauma symptoms than we realize.
 If you or someone you know uses drugs or alcohol, we can help whether it’s caused by mental illness or experimentation.
-At We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
+We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
 We offer a trauma treatment program that addresses the impact of psychological trauma and addiction.

-We need to understand the connection between trauma and addiction.
-We must treat trauma and substance abuse disorders individually to help the client recover.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our counselors know what you are going through and will answer any of your questions.
+Our professionals know what you are going through and will answer any of your questions.